Hgoatly/Discover-Skane/README.md

 ### How the Features Relate to the User Stories:

-1. User Stories 1, 2, 3 and 9 are concerned with finding a lake to suit their specific purposes.
+1. User Stories 1, 2, 3 and 9 are concerned with finding a lake to suit a specific purposes.
 The 'Lakes and Forests' section details recommended lakes in Skåne, and displays them on a map with custom markers.
 Each custom marker has an infowindow that displays more information about each lake.
 The same lakes are also displayed on the main map in the 'Map' section of the page.